fboes/blogophon/docs/markdown.md

 ```

-It is always wise to use image styles for JPGs, GIFs, PNGs and SVGs.
+It is always wise to use image styles for JPGs, GIFs, PNGs, WEBPs and SVGs.
 These styles scale your images to a sensible size.
 For bitmap images using styles will also produce responsive image variants.
+If you want to use WebP, be sure to check if the local version of ImageMagick is capable of handling WebP conversion.

 If you do not use image styles, consider to at least state the size of the image.
 This will tell the browser what size of image to expect and speed up the rendering of the whole page while the image has not yet loaded.